 Don’t think of budgets as a restriction.
 Rather, imagine budgets as a blueprint to build wealth.

-4. They Put Their Money to Work for Them
+5. Their Money Works for Them

 As we touched on above, budgets aren’t about denying yourself, they’re about creating that feedback loop to generate more income and wealth.